Denneya/Denneya/README.md

 ### What I'm Working On
 * I recently began Danny Ma's **Serious SQL Challenge**.
 I'm looking forward to uploading the case studies once complete.
-* Second year of uni is about to begin!
-This semester's subjects will be Natural Language Processing, UNIX Systems Programming and Data Visualisation and Narratives.
-I'll be uploaded some interesting content from those subjects, particularly DVN.
+* Second year of uni has begun!
+This semester's subjects are Natural Language Processing, UNIX Systems Programming and Data Visualisation and Narratives.

 ### Facts About Me
 🎹 I've played piano for 22 years; classically trained and hope to one day complete my AMUSA.